Small-time global approximate controllability for incompressible MHD with coupled Navier slip boundary conditions: Approximate controllability between regular states

-Furthermore, the profile $-\xvec{z}^0$ also satisfies the flushing property \eqref{equation:flushingproperty}.
-Indeed, for $\xvec{z}^0$ from \Cref{lemma:Z^0} one can see this from the proof of \Cref{lemma:Z^0} and the arguments of \cite{Coron1993}, while for $\xvec{z}^0$ defined in \eqref{equation:zeordcdannulussect} one notices that particles simply travel around the annulus in the opposite direction.
-In the general case, one can observe this statement from the constructions in \cite{Glass2000}.
-Another option to ensure this property is to choose $\xvec{z}^0$ with $T$ replaced by $T/2$, followed by gluing to it a reversed version starting from $t = T/2$.
-Therefore, let $\widetilde{\xvec{Q}}^0$ be the unique solution to
+Furthermore, the profile $\widetilde{z}^0(t) \coloneqq -\xvec{z}^0(T-t)$ is without loss of generality assumed to satisfy a flushing property of the type \eqref{equation:flushingproperty}.
+Indeed, when~$\xvec{z}^0$ is defined via \eqref{equation:zeordcdannulussect}, one notices that the flow associated with~$\widetilde{z}^0$ simply moves particles around the annulus in the opposite direction.
+More generally, the flushing property of $\widetilde{z}^0$ can be ensured by constructing~$\xvec{z}^0$ with~$T$ replaced by~$T/2$, followed by gluing the resulting profile at the time $t = T/2$ to a time-reversed version.
+Now, we take $\widetilde{\xvec{Q}}^0$ as the unique solution to